 The Inward Investment and International Taxation Review: Austria

-Due to its group taxation regime, international participation exemption, membership in the European Union (EU) and wide network of double tax treaties, Austria is an attractive location for holding companies.
+Due to its group taxation regime, international participation exemption and membership in the European Union and a wide network of double tax treaties, Austria is an attractive location for holding companies.
 Also, there is no property tax or trade tax in Austria.

 As of the beginning of 2020, Austria is governed by a coalition of the conservative party and the green party.
 There are plans for tax reforms (e.g., decrease of the corporate income tax rate, harmonisation of commercial and tax accounting rules).
-The timing for their implementation is, however, unknown and might be delayed because of the covid-19 crisis.
-In contrast, the covid-19 crisis led to various changes in the tax law, aimed at easing the economic impact on taxpayers.
+The timing for their implementation is, however, unknown and might be delayed because of the covid-19 pandemic.
+In contrast, the covid-19 pandemic led to various changes in Austrian tax law, aimed at easing the economic impact on taxpayers.

 Common forms of business organisation and their tax treatment

-A business may be operated by an individual directly (single entrepreneur), by a partnership, or by a corporation.
-Private foundations are not allowed to run a business, but they can own company shares and fulfill a holding function.
+A business may be operated by an individual directly (single entrepreneur), by a partnership or by a corporation.
+Private foundations are not allowed to run a business, but they can own company shares and fulfil a holding function.